+There is increasing evidence that conformity to monitoring guidance in many long-term conditions is sub-optimal, with examples of both over- and under-testing.
+25,35-38 The reasons for this and tips on how to improve monitoring are provided in Supplemental Figure 1.

-Managing abnormal results
+Managing abnormal laboratory test results

-All abnormal results should be clinically assessed.
-Most blood test abnormalities are mild and/or transient, sometimes requiring repeat monitoring to assess trends and clinical follow-up depending on subsequent results.19,20 However, examples where more urgent action or referral are indicated are shown in Table 1.
+Offer a further clinical assessment to all patients with abnormal results/ Most blood test abnormalities are mild and/or transient, sometimes requiring repeat monitoring to assess trends and clinical follow-up depending on subsequent results.24,29 However, examples where more urgent action or referral are indicated are shown in Table 1.

-Antipsychotics: Most adverse events requiring action involves further investigation or interventions (e.g. statins in persistent hyperlipidaemia, medication/lifestyle advice in hyperglycaemia).32 Severe cases (e.g. severe hyponatraemia, agranulocytosis, diabetic ketoacidosis) may require immediate emergency department intervention or withdrawal of treatment (Table 1).
+Antipsychotics: Most adverse events requiring action involves further investigation or interventions (e.g. statins in persistent hyperlipidaemia, medication/lifestyle advice in hyperglycaemia).39 Severe cases (e.g. severe hyponatraemia, agranulocytosis, diabetic ketoacidosis) may require immediate emergency department intervention or withdrawal of treatment (Table 1).